michaelnmmeyer/gutenberg/README.md

     /* Informations about the state of the database.
      * Possible keys are:
      * - last_catalog_update: last day the Gutenberg catalog was updated.
 If not
-     *   present or if the catalog has not been updated in a while, the catalog is
+     *   present, the catalog will be updated at startup.
+The catalog can be
-     *   updated at startup.
+     *   updated with the "update" command.
      */
     CREATE TABLE IF NOT EXISTS Infos(
        key TEXT PRIMARY KEY UNIQUE NOT NULL,